uguranium/laravel-quicktips/ReadMe.md

 `php artisan`

 ** Tinker (Laravel Shell)**
 You can run with this command `php artisan tinker` .
 Then you can write commands.

 For example if you have task table:
 ```
+// get the all tasks
 App\Task::all()

+// get the id grater than 2
+App\Task::where('id','>','2');

+// get the just body column for all
+App\Task::pluck('body')
 ```